MicrosoftDocs/iis-docs/iis/get-started/planning-your-iis-architecture/deep-dive-into-iis-configuration-with-iis-7-and-iis-8.md

 ## Additional Schema Information in &lt;ConfigSections&gt;

 Not all the required schema information is in the schema XML files.
-Some of it is in a special section called &lt;ConfigSections&gt; , which resides in the configuration files themselves.
+Some of it is in a special section called &lt;ConfigSections&gt;, which resides in the configuration files themselves.
 This is consistent with the .NET framework configuration system.
 By default, &lt;ConfigSections&gt; exists in machine.config and applicationHost.config; but customers may add it to any web.config file, to define their custom sections.
 These sections will be defined for that level in the namespace and downward.

 > [!NOTE]
 > Customers and third parties should not attempt to change schema information for the built-in sections, either in the inetsrv\config\schema\ folder or in in machine.config and applicationHost.config.
 This may yield to undesirable behavior for these sections.